kauwelab/PolyRiskScore/static/downloadables/README.md

 Association files hold the association data downloaded from our server required to calculate polygenic risk scores.
 These files are created in the connect_to_server.py script as part of step 1.
 There are two naming conventions for associations files:

-* **allAssociations_{refGen}.txt** -- This associations file is downloaded from the server when no filters are supplied.
+* **allAssociations_{refGen}.txt** -- This associations file is downloaded from the server.
 It contains all the associations from the server and is formatted for the specified reference genome (refGen) and excludes all snps that have duplicates in a study/trait combination.
 This file is not deleted by the tool, but is updated when the server has new data.
 In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
-* **allAssociations_{refGen}_{sex}.txt** -- This associations file is downloaded from the server when no filters are supplied.
-It contains all the associations from the server and is formatted for the specified reference genome (refGen) and includes sex dependent associations for the sex indicated by the user (sex).
-This file is not deleted by the tool, but is updated when the server has new data.
-In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
-* **associations_{ahash}.txt** -- This associations file is created when specific filters are given to narrow down the studies used in calculations.
-The number at the end of the file name (ahash) is a hash created using all the given parameters.
-This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).
 * **GWASassociations_{bhash}.txt** -- This associations file is created when using user supplied GWAS summary statistics data.
 The number at the end of the file name (bhash) is a hash created using the five required parameters as well as the -u and -a parameters.

 ### Trait/StudyID to SNPs Files

 These files contain a dictionary of trait/studyID combinations to a list of SNPs.
 They are created in the connect_to_server.py script as part of step 1.
 There are two naming conventions for associations files:

-* **traitStudyIDToSnps.txt** -- This file is downloaded from the server when no filters are supplied.
+* **traitStudyIDToSnps.txt** -- This file is downloaded from the server.
 It contains a dictionary of all trait/studyID combinations to a list of all the SNPs included in the study.
 This file is not deleted by the tool, but is updated when the server has new data.
 In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
-* **traitStudyIDToSnps_{ahash}.txt** -- This file is created when specific filters are given to narrow down the studies used in calculations.
-The number at the end of the file name (ahash) is a hash created using all the given parameters.
-This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).
 * **traitStudyIDToSnps_{bhash}.txt** -- This file is created when using user supplied GWAS summary statistics data.
 The number at the end of the file name (bhash) is a hash created using the five required parameters as well as the -u and -a parameters.

 ### Clumping Files

 Clumping files hold pre-computed linkage disequilibrium clump numbers for SNPs downloaded from the server.
 They are created in the connect_to_server.py script as part of step 1.
 There are two naming conventions for clumping files:

-* **{superPop}\_clumps\_{refGen}.txt** -- This clumping file is downloaded from the server when no filters are supplied.
+* **{superPop}\_clumps\_{refGen}.txt** -- This clumping file is downloaded from the server.
 It contains each SNP from the server and a corresponding number that represents its linkage disequilibrium.
 The file is formatted for the specified reference genome (refGen) and super population (superPop).
 This file is not deleted by the tool, but is updated when the server has new data.
 In this way, this file can be used for multiple calculations (see [Additional Step Number Example](#additional-step-number-example)).
-* **{superPop}\_clumps\_{refGen}_{ahash}.txt** -- This clumping file is created when specific filters are given to narrow down the studies used in calculations.
-The number at the end of the file name (ahash) is a hash created using all the given parameters.
-This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).
 * **{superPop}\_clumps\_{refGen}_{bhash}.txt** -- This clumping file is created when using user supplied GWAS summary statistics data.
 The number at the end of the file name (bhash) is a hash created using the five required parameters as well as the -u and -a parameters.

 ### Clump Number Dictionary Files

 In addition to the [Clumping Files](#clumping-files) above, clump number dictionary files are created in the grep_file.py script as part of step 2.
 The clump number dicionaries help speed up the calculation process by informing the tool which variants are not in linkage disequilibrium with any other SNP.

-* **clumpNumDict_{refGen}.txt** -- This clump number dictionary is created when no filters are supplied.
+* **clumpNumDict_{refGen}.txt** -- This clump number dictionary is created client-side.
 The dictionary keys are made up of numbers representing linkage disequilibrium regions.
 The value for each clump number key is a list of SNPs that reside in that LD region.
 The clump number dictionary is specific to the reference genome (refGen) that matches the input file.
-* **clumpNumDict_{refGen}_{ahash}.txt** -- This clump number dictionary is created when specific filters are given to narrow down the studies used in calculations.
-The number at the end of the file name (ahash) is a hash created using all the given parameters.
-This allows the tool to use the correct file for calculations, especially when the stepNumber parameter is included (see the second example under [Applying Step Numbers](#applying-step-numbers)).

 ### Filtered Files